carlosdanielpohlod/rails_tracepoint_stack/README.md

 By utilizing Ruby's `TracePoint` functionality, it allows monitoring and displaying the methods called during the application's execution, filtering to show only the methods defined in the application's own code.

-## Usage in Rails

-To use this script in a Rails project, simply add it to an initializer.
-Create a file in `config/initializers`, for example `tracepoint_logger.rb`, and paste the code there.

 ## Ouput
 Sample scenario and output:
 ```